Sermon: How to Know We Love Christ

-If we love another person, we will bring honor upon them; we will show that love.
 We do not express ourselves freely with those we do not know.
 We feel restraint because we do not know how they are going to take it.
 We do not know what they are going to do with it, and so we hold ourselves back.
 But we feel free to express ourselves with those that we love.
 We tell them our thoughts, we pour out our hearts to them.
 We find no difficulty finding subjects for conversation with those people, and though we may be silent and reserved in the presence of those we are not sure of, we find it quite easy to talk to a much loved friend.
 We have much to say to them and when we are in their presence time seems to fly by.
 Time goes fast when you are having fun, especially having fun with a friend.

 Now we have much to say and could expand on this point a great deal, but you know that I am talking about prayer, and I just gave a series of sermons on prayer, so we will move on at this point.

 8. (This is a fun one.)
 When we love a person, we always want to be with them.

 Thinking about one who is loved, or reading a letter from them, or talking to them, are all fine, and those things have their place.
 But when we really love someone, we really long to be in their company.
 We want to be with them continually, without interruption, and without any goodbyes.

 Notice how Paul expresses his longing to be with some brethren: